 4. Cell phone

 Not many of us will forget to bring one, but use it to download handy travel apps and maps.
 Need ideas?
-Check out some of our favorites.
-12 Best Travel Apps to Take on Vacation or Favorite Travel Apps of 2017.
+Check out some of our favorites: Best Travel Apps of 2018

 5. Portable charger and cords

 Most cars have the ability to charge devices, but just in case, I like to bring along a portable charger and plenty of cords.

 My kids could spend hours just taking photos out the window or at various stops.
 It gives them something to do and I use the camera when we get to our destination.
 I’m loving the photos I take on my iPhone, but I think my next camera will be the Sony A6300.

 I am very fortunate that two of our three kids love to read (we’re working on the youngest one).
 We bring plenty of books (and books on tape) to keep them entertained.
 Looking for ideas?
 Here are 25 Favorite Read Aloud Books for a Road Trip or Best Audio Books for a Family Road Trip.

 What would a road trip be without a few movies to pass the time?
 Choose your favorite DVDs and bring them along, or check out some from a Redbox and you can return them along the way.
 Better yet, download them to a computer and everyone can watch when they want.